leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 ### Step 6:

-Here we have two choices - we can select “AmazonS3FullAccess” or we can create a custom policy.
-To further protect our account, we’re going to write a custom policy.
-This will only allow access to the specific buckets that we’re using in this application.
+Here you have two choices - you can select “AmazonS3FullAccess” or you can create a custom policy.
+To further protect your account, you’re going to write a custom policy.
+This will only allow access to the specific buckets that you’re using in this application.
 Feel free to use the default S3 policy instead.

-To create our custom policy, click “Create Policy.”
-This will be a new window that will allow us to specify our policy directly:
+To create your custom policy, click “Create Policy.”
+This will be a new window that will allow us to specify your policy directly:

 ![policy-window](/assets/uploads/policy-window.png)